AdamSobieski/Narratology/README.md

 Piper, Andrew, Richard Jean So, and David Bamman.
 "Narrative theory for computational narrative understanding."
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pp. 298-311.
 2021.

+### Narrative Infilling

+Ippolito, Daphne, David Grangier, Chris Callison-Burch, and Douglas Eck.
+"Unsupervised hierarchical story infilling."
+In Proceedings of the First Workshop on Narrative Understanding, pp. 37-43.
+2019.

+Mori, Yusuke, Hiroaki Yamane, Yusuke Mukuta, and Tatsuya Harada.
+"Finding and generating a missing part for story completion."
+In Proceedings of the The 4th Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature, pp. 156-166.
+2020.

+### Causal Reasoning

+Trabasso, Tom.
+"The role of causal reasoning in understanding narratives."
+From orthography to pedagogy: Essays in honor of Richard L. Venezky (2005): 81-106.

+Van den Broek, Paul.
+"Causal reasoning and inference making in judging the importance of story statements."
+Child development (1989): 286-297.

 ### Question-answering

 Choi, Seongho, Kyoung-Woon On, Yu-Jung Heo, Ahjeong Seo, Youwon Jang, Minsu Lee, and Byoung-Tak Zhang.
 "DramaQA: Character-centered video story understanding with hierarchical QA."
 In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 35, no. 2, pp. 1166-1174.
 2021.